-- 3.5.1 Executive Principals lead by example and are responsible for supporting the CEO in promoting a culture of compliance and having oversight of compliance across their academies, including health and safety.
+3.5.1 Executive Principals lead by example and are responsible for supporting the CEO in promoting a culture of compliance and having oversight of compliance across their academies, including health and safety.
 They will be informed of the compliance position relating to the academies via regular meetings with School Principals and will assist with oversight and cultural promotion responsibility.
-They have the right to intervene over compliance matters delegated to school Principals. - 3.5.2 Executive Principals will: - Regularly liaise with School Principals to support day to day management of health and safety and engage other colleagues including the Trust Advisers on matters of health and safety where necessary; - Support school Principals to, establish organisational management arrangements and risk control measures, together with associated performance standards, and thereby assist managers and staff to carry out their duties and satisfy their responsibilities.
+They have the right to intervene over compliance matters delegated to school Principals.

+Regularly liaise with School Principals to support day to day management of healthand safety and engage other colleagues including the Trust Advisers on matters of health and safety where necessary;